snagaraj0/Hi-C/README.md

 ## Installation

 SparkMap requires the following dependencies to run:
-- Any mapper that can be installed as a local executable, such as [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
+- Any mapper that can be installed as a local executable, such as [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for single-end mapping
+- Bowtie2 for paired-end mapping
 - Python 3.7 with numpy(> 1.16.4), progressbar2(>3.50.1) , pydoop( > 2.0.0), py4j(> 0.10.7), pyinstaller(>3.6), python-utils(>2.4.0)
 - Apache Spark ( > 2.4.3) with findspark( > 1.3.0)
 - Hadoop (> 3.1.2)